dohahagag98/Brain_Tumor_Image_Processing_Classification/README.md

 # Brain_Tumor_Image_Processing_Classification

+🎓 Acknowledgments
+This project is based on the original work by Abdallah Wagih Ibrahim.
+I have modified and optimized the codebase to include:
+Implementation of Early Stopping to prevent overfitting.
+Detailed Loss and Accuracy trade-off analysis.
+Advanced visualization (Confusion Matrix and Training History).
+Performance tuning for improved validation accuracy.

 📝 Project Overview
 An End-to-End Deep Learning pipeline for classifying Brain Tumors from MRI scans.
 This project converts raw medical imaging data (.mat) into optimized datasets, applies advanced data augmentation, and uses a Transfer Learning approach (ResNet18) to achieve high-accuracy classification across four categories: Glioma, Meningioma, Pituitary, and No Tumor.